 The balance in the modern Western diet of Omega 3 fatty acid to Omega 6 fatty acid is out of proportion.
 Ancient humans had a more balanced ratio of these fatty acids.
 Omega 6 is mainly derived from seed oil, and the switch from livestock feed from Omega 3 dominant diets to Omega 6 dominant diets of grain and seed has contributed to the current imbalance.
 Omega 3 and Omega 6 fatty acids compete for the same enzymes, and too much Omega 6 inhibits synthesis of Omega 3 fatty acids (1).

 DHA is found in high concentrations in the brains of mammals.
-It can also be found in the membrane bilayers of heart and kidney tissues.
-The influence of DHA on molecular activity in the Na+K+ATPase pump may account for the higher level of energy utilization in the brain.
 Sixty percent of the weight of the brain is from phospholipids (1).

-DHA has demonstrated its ability to slow cognitive decline because of its special relationship to the brain and neural tissue (3).
+DHA has demonstrated its ability to support cognitive health because of its special relationship to the brain and neural tissue (3).

 Essential fatty acids support bone health by increasing calcium absorption in the gastrointestinal system and enhancing the effects of Vitamin D and enhancing bone collagen synthesis (4).